CZ-NIC/knot-resolver/doc/user/config-cache-gc-prefetch.rst

 to initiate update of those RRs within 5s time period before their expiration.
 If this happens, resolver normally removes those prefetch entries by itself immediately after entering the prefetch stage when idle, which also wasn't the case.
-If you are under DoS attack, this is correct behavior;
-defer (if activated) will prioritize client's requests and prefetch will not be used at all.
+If you are under DoS attack, this is correct behavior: defer (if activated) will prioritize client's requests and prefetch will not be used at all.
 If this happens repeatedly under normal load, make prefetch conditions more strict.
-These prefetch entries may also be a relict after disabling prefetch, in which case resolver just ignores them, or after some period of not using the resolver at all.
+These prefetch entries may also be a relict after disabling prefetch, in which case resolver just ignores them, or after some period of not running the resolver at all.